mnussbaum/arch-ansible/qemu-notes.md

 - Remove hardcoding of vgcrypt and vgcrypt-root in boot tasks and grub config
   - Ideally pull partition info from disk too
 - Fix failed install of ruby-solargraph due to ruby-ruby-progressbar ruby-progressbar conflicts
-- Fix being unable to disable dhcpcd service during bootstrapping
-  - Maybe needs to be disabled in qemu?
-Or maybe install dhcpcd first?